Brilliant vs. IXL: Which is better for kids learning math?

 • learns best through visual, hands-on engagement rather than repetitive practice

-• wants to build skills that extend well beyond grade-level math — into computer science, logic, data, and science
+• wants to build skills beyond grade-level math — into coding, data science, and more

 IXL may be better if your child: